Fairy Type

 Congratulations!
 At this point you should have a fully functional Fairy Type in your game!

-Thank you to Yako, the authors of previous Fairy Type implementation guides, researchers of Arm9 expansion, the developers of DSPRE, and those working on Pokémon decomps for making this possible.
+Thanks Yako, the authors of previous Fairy Type implementation guides, researchers of ARM9 Expansion, the developers of DSPRE, and those working on Pokémon decompilations for making this possible.